dbcli/pgcli/docs/pages/upgrading.rst

   Pygments tokens were not ideal for styling anything besides tokenized text.

   Instead we created something similar to CSS.
-All UI components can attach classnames to themself, as well as define an inline style.
+All UI components can attach classnames to themselves, as well as define an inline style.
 The final style is then computed by combining the inline styles, the classnames and the style sheet.